Pratik948/coin_list_demo/README.md

 The project supports two types of data storage:
 1. File Storage: Simple and lightweight storage for saving and retrieving data in JSON files.
-2. Core Data: A more robust and scalable solution for managing structured data using Apple’s Core Data framework.

-1. File Storage

-The File Storage implementation uses JSON files for saving and retrieving data.
+	- The File Storage implementation uses JSON files for saving and retrieving data.
 It’s a great option for lightweight and simple use cases.
 		- Location: Files are stored in the app’s Documents directory.
 		- Format: Data is serialized and saved in JSON format using Swift’s Codable.

-2. Core Data
+3. Core Data: A more robust and scalable solution for managing structured data using Apple’s Core Data framework.

-For more complex scenarios requiring structured and scalable data management, the project uses Core Data.
+   	- For more complex scenarios requiring structured and scalable data management, the project uses Core Data.
 		- Persistence: Core Data stores data in a local SQLite database.
 		- Entity: The project defines a CoinEntity model to manage cryptocurrency data.

+If we want to change the data storage mechanism, we can modify the `kDataStorageType` constant to either `.file` or `.coredata` in the `AppStorage.swift` file.
+The default `DataStorageType` is `DataStorageType.coredata`.

 ___